tilt-dev/tilt-example-nodejs/README.md

 [![Build Status](https://circleci.com/gh/windmilleng/tilt-example-nodejs/tree/master.svg?style=shield)](https://circleci.com/gh/windmilleng/tilt-example-nodejs)

 An example project that demonstrates how to use Tilt to develop on a NodeJS app (using Express for serving and Mustache for templating).
-Read [doc](https://docs.tilt.dev/example_nodejs.html).

 ## Fastest Deployment

 This progression of examples shows how to start, and incrementally update your project for the fastest possible update time.
-Follow along in our [NodeJS example project guide](tbd).
+Follow along in our [NodeJS example project guide](https://docs.tilt.dev/example_nodejs.html).

 - [0-base](0-base): the simplest way to start
 - [1-measured](1-measured): use `local_resource` to measure your deployment time